TL;DR: Designing a Small Kitchen? Start Here

 - U-Shaped Kitchen: Maximizes counter space and storage for compact yet busy kitchens.

-2. Use Vertical Space for Smart Storage
+2. Use Vertical Storage in Small Kitchens

 Add pull-out racks, corner carousels, and tall pantry units to make every inch functional.
 Custom storage solutions help ensure that frequently used items remain accessible while rarely used items are stored out of sight.